official-imvoiid/WebDev/README.md

 ## 🛠 Tech Stack
 - React.js
-- (Add other technologies as needed)
+- (Other technologies as well)

-## 📌 Features (Planned)
+## 📌 Planned Features
-- Project Showcase
+✔️ Project Showcase
-- Resume & Contact
+✔️ Resume & Contact Section
-- Blog Section
+✔️ A Centralized Hub to Connect All My Social Media Channels

-More updates coming soon!
+More updates coming soon! 🚀

+---